Update on Raspberry Syrups At Starbucks

 5. Raspberry Caramel Macchiato

-A macchiato has been a popular drink with coffee enthusiasts for years.
-It’s essentially an espresso with a small amount of foamed milk on top to make it a bit lighter.
+A macchiato has been a popular drink with coffee enthusiasts (and me in the morning) for years.

 A caramel macchiato has a caramel syrup and milk foam base, with an espresso poured on top and a caramel sauce topping.